SharpConsoleUI Rendering Pipeline

 };

-Thread Safety: Event fires within existing _renderLock, ensuring safe buffer manipulation.
+Thread Safety: Both events fire within existing _renderLock, ensuring safe buffer manipulation.

-Performance: Zero overhead when event not subscribed.
+Performance: Zero overhead when events not subscribed.
 Only process dirty regions for optimal performance.

 See Compositor Effects for comprehensive examples and best practices.